iifl-logo

 Board Meeting

-During the year, five Board Meetings were convened and held, the details of which are given in the Corporate Governance Report.
+During the year, eight Board Meetings were convened and held, the details of which are given in the Corporate Governance Report.
 The intervening gap between the meetings was within the period prescribed under the Act, Secretarial Standards-1 (SS-1) issued by the Institute of Company Secretaries of India and Listing Regulations.

 1. Audit Committee